Clod/TelegramChatBot/README.md

 ## User Experience

-### Commands
+### Commands & Message Handling
-- `/start`, `/help`: Initialize the bot and show the main menu
+- `/start`, `/help`: Initialize the bot and show the main menu.
-- Text messages: Automatically saved and history is displayed
+- **Text Messages (Keywords)**: Messages starting with `dato`, `datos`, `dato:`, or `datos:` (case-insensitive) have the keyword prefix removed, and the remaining content is saved as a `data_entry` message type.
+A confirmation is sent, followed by the main menu.
+- **Text Messages (Other)**: Regular text messages (not starting with keywords or '/') are saved and then immediately sent to the Gemini API (along with recent history) for analysis.
+The AI's response is sent back to the user, followed by the main menu.
-- Photos: Processed with Gemini 2.0 Lite API for detailed analysis
+- **Photos**: Processed with Gemini API for OCR and structured data extraction (JSON format).
+The result is saved and sent to the user, followed by the main menu.

 ### Menu Navigation
 1. **Main Menu**: Choose between different options: